-I remember reading everything I could get my hands on how to get a newborn to sleep at night when my first child was born.
+I remember reading everything I could get my hands on how to get a how to get a newborn to sleep at night (and then how to get a baby to sleep through the night) when my first child was born.
 There is so much information out there about how to get your baby to sleep through the night, so it can be really overwhelming.

 Then you have advice that conflicts with another “sleep experts” advice.